EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 1
 ~~~~~~~~~~~~~~~~~~~~~~~

-No unprotected opaque application data is sent in the message exchanges.
+No unprotected opaque auxiliary data is sent in the message exchanges.

 The pre-defined Cipher Suite 0 is in place both on Party U and Party V, see {{cipher-suites}}.